Where Do HTML Pages Come From

 Web apps come in all shapes and sizes, but they all have one thing in common -

-they render content a web browser with HTML.
+They render content on a web browser with HTML (Hyper Text Markup Language).

 Where this HTML code is generated is defined by the chosen architecture: